KarusalaDeepak/leo-satellite-visibility-survival-analysis/README.md

-# LEO Satellite Visibility Windows Using Survival Analysis
+# Risk-Aware LEO Satellite Visibility Windows Using Survival Analysis

-This repository contains the code for evaluating risk-aware LEO satellite visibility windows using survival analysis, based on real Starlink TLE data.
-It computes visibility metrics, performs sensitivity analysis, and generates plots.
+Code for the paper: "Risk-Aware Evaluation of LEO Satellite Visibility Windows Using Survival Analysis"

+## Overview
+This repository implements a survival-analysis framework to evaluate usable visibility windows for Starlink-like LEO satellites, accounting for geometric, handover, and atmospheric hazards.
+It computes Expected Usable Service Time (EUST), risk-adjusted utility, and performs sensitivity analysis.

 ## Dependencies
 - Python 3.12+